Two of four suspended APSU women’s basketball players have also been charged with shoplifting.

 According to a Clarksville Police report, Kidwell improperly scanned 10 items at the Walmart on Wilma Rudolph Boulevard, reportedly replacing the merchandise with items of lesser value.
 Kidwell then passed the store’s point of sale, taking merchandise valued at $59.29.
 Loss prevention officer Matthew Campbell proceeded to notify law enforcement.

 She was arrested and charged Nov.
-16 for five counts of shoplifting on Nov.
-16. Kidwell was later released on a $5,000 bond and is scheduled to appear in Montgomery County General Sessions on Dec.
+16 for five counts of shoplifting.
+Kidwell was later released on a $5,000 bond and was scheduled to appear in Montgomery County General Sessions on Dec.
 14. Her charges have since been dropped.

 The guards’ charges have not been officially linked to the athletic department’s statement regarding the indefinite suspension of Ella Sawyer and D’Shara Booker.

 Kidwell started in 24 contests for the Governors last season, averaging 4.2 points and one steal per game.
-The trio’s suspension leaves the program without a third of their offensive production in scoring from a year ago.
+The trio’s suspension left the program without a third of their offensive production in scoring from a year ago.
 Bennell, Kidwell and Sawyer returned to the hardwood Dec.
 19 in a win at Mu**ay State.

 The suspension of Sawyer, Bennell and Kidwell was announced in a statement by Gerald Harrison, director of athletics.
-The suspension was effective Monday.
-Head coach David Midlick additionally made known the suspension of Booker following the Governors’ season-opening win against North Alabama.
+Head coach David Midlick additionally made known the suspension of D’Shara Booker following the Governors’ season-opening win against North Alabama.
 Booker returned to the program on Dec.
 12.